Shengyuan-Lu/Twitter-Client/README.md

-# Twitter - Part II
+# BlueBird - Part II

 This is a basic twitter app to view, compose, favorite, and retweet tweets.